YourFirstcrypto/hyperbolic-Airdrop/README.md

 # Hyperbolic Node Run Guide by YourFirstCrypto

+- For PC you have to Download WSL ( check out any video of Installing WSL )
 - For Mobile You have to Downlaod a New App
 - Download this App: https://play.google.com/store/apps/details?id=tech.ula&pli=1